 Colon26 tumors were collected on day 29 from Balb/c mice treated with Control IgG1 or MAb67.
 Serial sections were stained for expression of SEMA4D (left panel), CD11c (red) and F4/80 (green) (middle panels), merge is shown in right panel.
 A region of strongly SEMA4D-positive tumor and stroma was observed in Control tumors, indicated by brackets.
 Both SEMA4D gradient and distribution of monocytes and T cells were altered by SEMA4D blockade.
 Visual assessment suggests an increase in infiltration of F480+CD11c+ DCs.
 See Evans, et al. Cancer Immunology Research (link above) for additional details.

-Anti-CTLA-4 promotes expanded responses to tumor antigens in peripheral immune tissue while pepinemab (VX15/2503) acts synergistically to reduce immunosuppression and “open the gates” of the tumor to immune infiltration.
-More data is available in Evans, et al. Cancer Immunology Research (link above).
+Anti-PD-1 promotes expanded responses to tumor antigens while pepinemab (VX15/2503) acts synergistically to reduce immunosuppression and “open the gates” of the tumor to immune infiltration.
+In preclinical studies, anti-SEMA4D enhances activity of numerous immunotherapies, including anti-PD-1 (above), anti-PD-L1, anti-CTLA-4, anti-LAG3, anti-TGFβ, etc. More data is available in Evans, et al. Cancer Immunology Research (link above).

 Vaccinex has successfully completed a two-center Phase I, multiple ascending dose clinical trial of pepinemab in 42 adult patients with advanced solid tumors.
 Pepinemab was found to be well tolerated at the highest dose level tested, 20 mg/kg.

-Studies of pepinemab in cancer extend beyond just those being conducted by Vaccinex.
+Studies of pepinemab in cancer are being conducted by both Vaccinex and academic collaborators.
+The program has generated excitement in the scientific community and was highlighted at the ASCO-SITC Clinical Immuno-Oncology Symposium in February 2020 (link).
 In total, six oncology studies will evaluate the safety and efficacy of pepinemab.

-Study 1: Vaccinex is close to completing a study of pepinemab in combination with avelumab, a human anti-PD-L1 IgG1 monoclonal antibody, in a Phase Ib/II study in patients with advanced (stage IIIB/IV) non-small cell lung cancer (NSCLC) in a clinical collaboration with Merck KGaA, Darmstadt, Germany.
+Vaccinex has completed a a Phase Ib/II study of pepinemab in combination with avelumab, a human anti-PD-L1 IgG1 monoclonal antibody, in patients with advanced (stage IIIB/IV) non-small cell lung cancer (NSCLC) in a clinical collaboration with Merck KGaA, Darmstadt, Germany.
 The clinical trial, short-named “CLASSICAL – Lung”, is a multi-center, open-label study designed to evaluate the safety and potential efficacy of the combination of pepinemab (VX15/2503) and avelumab in patients with advanced NSCLC.

-Intrim results of this study have been reported.
-In both patients that have not previously received immunotherapy and those that had been treated but whose tumors progressed following treatment with single-agent checkpoint inhibitor, increased CD8+ cytotoxic T cell activity and either reduction or stabilization of tumor burden was observed in a majority of patients.
+Interim results of this study have been reported.
+In both patients that have not previously received immunotherapy and those whose tumors progressed following treatment with single-agent checkpoint inhibitor, increased CD8+ cytotoxic T cell activity and either reduction or stabilization of tumor burden was observed in a majority of patients.
 The objective responses for patients that received the combination treatment appeared to be 2 to 2.5 times higher than those for a comparable population of patients who received single agent Bavencio® (avelumab) in a prior study.
 Progression-free survival also appeared to be extended by combination therapy.

-A study managed by the Children’s Oncology Group and NCI, entitled A Phase 1/2 Study of VX15 (IND#136181) in Children, Adolescents, or Young Adults with Recurrent or Relapsed Solid Tumors, enrolled children with advanced solid tumors and adolescents/young adults with osteosarcoma for treatment with single agent pipinemab.
+A study managed by the Children’s Oncology Group and National Cancer Institute, entitled A Phase 1/2 Study of VX15 (IND#136181) in Children, Adolescents, or Young Adults with Recurrent or Relapsed Solid Tumors, enrolled children with advanced solid tumors and adolescents/young adults with osteosarcoma for treatment with single agent pepinemab.
 The trial was initiated in January 2018 and was completed in April 2020.

 Link to ClinicalTrials.gov Identifier: NCT03320330